Google is going to rank sites served over https, SSL, higher than regular http sites.

 Google's John Mueller said recently:

 'I wouldn't expect any visible change when you move from http to https, just from that change, just from SEO reasons, [in fact] any time you make significant changes in your site, change the site's URLs, you are definitely going to see some fluctuations in the short term.
 So you'll likely see some drop or some changes as we recrawl and reindex everything.'

 Google: There Isn't A Magical SEO Advantage By Switching To HTTPS

 We've recently added SSL.
 See our FAQ How to Request SSL.

 If you don't request SSL, does that mean your info is not secure?

-Not at all!
 Your info is secure.
 The only thing we serve over standard http is your public website which only contains data that you, as an artist, wish the public to see anyway.
-You'll notice as soon as you hit our login page to log in to your FASO account, everything switches to https/SSL.
+You'll notice as soon as you hit our login page to log in to your FASO account, everything switches to https, SSL.

-( The reason Google is making this move is that in the past each domain served over SSL needed it's own IP address and it's own SSL certificate.
-That's why SSL added so much complication and expense.
-More modern ways of doing it are becoming available.
+In the past each domain served over SSL needed it's own IP address and it's own SSL certificate.
+That's why enabling SSL added so much complication and expense.
+More modern ways of doing it have become available.

-Unfortunately, these modern ways of doing SSL are unsupported by Windows XP and early versions of Android, so it may not be an option until Windows XP and older OS (Operating System) usage fall even further. )
+Unfortunately, these modern ways of doing SSL are unsupported by Windows XP and early versions of Android.

 Our world-class customer care team is here for youContact Support